Cable categories supported

 · Why it matters

 A structured-cabling estimator that doesn't apply the 90 m horizontal-link rule is wrong on IDF count.
 One that doesn't surface category-vs-PoE thermal handling is wrong on Cat6 vs Cat6A.
-One that doesn't carry brand-tier pricing multipliers is wrong on cost.
+One that ignores brand-tier ecosystem differences misreads the long-term ops convention.
 This one carries all three — across seven brand tiers and seven cable categories.
 TIA-568 compliant.
 Sources cited per brand.
+Pricing follows a written estimate after review.

 · Frequently asked